prabuw/prabuw.com-old/content/posts/hangman-and-finite-state-machines.md

 #### My findings on XState

 _XState_ is a robust state management library from my initial foray into using it.
-There is a non-trival learning curve to understanding state machines and statecharts on top of the library.
-It took me the better part of two weekends to get my head around it.
-The documentation is thorough and provides good examples.
+There is a learning curve to understanding state machines and statecharts on top of the library.
+The documentation is thorough and provides good examples, which helped me a lot.

 ##### Key takeaways from using XState

 - A state machine is represented as a JavaScript object.
-- States are represented as the property names of a JavaScript object.
+- States are represented as the property names (strings) of a JavaScript object.
-- For storing the extra state (XState refers to this as _extended state_) the library provides a property called [context](https://xstate.js.org/docs/guides/context.html) to hold the extended state within the state machine.
+- For storing any extra state (XState refers to this as _extended state_) the library provides a property called [context](https://xstate.js.org/docs/guides/context.html) to store it within the state machine.
-    - I prefer to hold state that will be subject to change as a part of the transitions in the state machine.
+    - I prefer to only include state that will be changed as a part of the transitions in the state machine.
+This is to prevent the extended state from bloating.
 For example, I stored the state for `word`, `lettersGuessed` and `guessesLeft` in the context for the game.
-    - I prefer not to keep _extended state_ outside of the state machine because this introduces a task of keeping them in sync with the state machine.
-This can be a source of errors.
+    - An alternative to `context` is to keep the extra state outside of the state machine.
+I am against this idea because it I like to keep state and the logic that changes it close together.
 - When transitioning between states, the library provides a mechanism called [actions](https://xstate.js.org/docs/guides/actions.html) to perform side-effects.
     - This is where a large part of the application behaviour lives.
     - This is where you can mutate the state machine's _extended state_.
 For example, I decremented the `guessesLeft` property when a guess was unsuccessful.